-I admit to having a lump in my throat and dueling theme music (West Wing vs. House of Cards) in my head when I first caught a glimpse of the Washington monument and the Jefferson Memorial as we drove in from Alexandria.
+I admit to having a lump in my throat and dueling theme music (West Wing vs. House of Cards) in my head when I first caught a glimpse of the Washington monument and the Capitol as we drove in from Alexandria.

-But the next morning, after our meeting with Marisa Richardson, the Park ranger who has been with us since the first incarnation of DUH back in 2012, it was almost overwhelming as Miles and Dan from National Events, our production company, met us at the site of the pre-March rally, West Potomac Park.
-This is Dan providing scale – the flock of geese were just curious!
+But the next morning, after our meeting with Marisa Richardson, the Park ranger who has been with us since the first incarnation of DUH back in 2012, it was almost overwhelming as Miles and Ben from National Events, our production company, met us at the site of the pre-March rally, West Potomac Park.
+This is Ben providing scale – the flock of geese were just curious!